 If it is impossible to reach agreement(s) during the process of divorce, your case will be heard in family court.
 Family court will hear arguments from each side, and will make decisions on behalf of the parties.
 Family courts are very busy; it can often take up to a year to get a trial date.
 Once the trial occurs, both parties will present their side of the case to the judge, and the judge will make decision(s) on all outstanding issues.
 While sometimes necessary, trials should be avoided, as they are lengthy, costly, emotionally exhausting, and rarely resolve the issues in a satisfactory manner to the parties.
 The process of trial is draining on the entire family in many ways.

 Whether you and your spouse come to an agreement through mediation or after a judge rules on the case, the last step is an entry of final orders.
 In Washington State, a minimum of 91 days after the day the petition was filed, the court will issue a Decree of Dissolution, and a Findings of Fact and a Conclusions of Law.
+However, that doesn’t mean that all divorces in Washington are finalized after 91 days.
+Disagreements on a wide range of divorce-related issues can lengthen the divorce process.
 If children are involved, a Final Parenting Plan, Final Order of Child Support and Child Support Worksheet will also be entered.

 Your Trusted Partner